Daily check-in for the new normal

 If a check-in doesn't come through, the app gently nudges Mum, then quietly notifies the family.
 No siren, no panic, just enough to ring before anything escalates.

-That is fine.
 The first month is free anyway, which covers the most fragile part of most discharges.
-After that it is £4.99 a month for everyone in your Circle.
+After that it's £4.99 a month for everyone in your Circle.
 If Mum recovers and you no longer need a daily signal, you can cancel from the billing page in one click.
 Your data stays so you can pick up again if needed.

 Hover any quote to pause.
 Read at your own speed.